redox-os/book/src/ch04-03-boot-process.md

 # Boot Process

-## Bootloader
+## Boot Loader

-The bootloader source can be found in `cookbook/recipes/bootloader/source` after a successful build, or at https://gitlab.redox-os.org/redox-os/bootloader.
+The boot loader source can be found in `cookbook/recipes/bootloader/source` after a successful build or [here](https://gitlab.redox-os.org/redox-os/bootloader).

-### BIOS boot
+### BIOS Boot

 The first code to be executed on x86 systems using BIOS is the boot sector, called stage 1, which is written in Assembly, and can be found in `asm/x86-unknown-none/stage1.asm`.
 This loads the stage 2 bootloader from disk, which is also written in Assembly.
-This stage switches to 32-bit mode and finally loads the Rust bootloader, called stage 3.
-These three bootloader stages are combined in one executable written to the first megabyte of the storage device.
+This stage switches to 32-bit mode and finally loads the Rust-written boot loader, called stage 3.
+These three boot loader stages are combined in one executable written to the first megabyte of the storage device.
 At this point, the bootloader follows the same common boot process on all boot methods, which can be seen in a later section.

-### EFI boot
+### UEFI Boot

+TODO

 ### Common boot process